LimAnne/The-Librarian.s-Secret/README.md

 **anomaly_detection.ipynb**

-At this stage, the accuracy of the autoencoder is not the primary objective but rather an exploratory step in understanding how well it distinguishes stylistic anomalies.
-If successful, we can consider using this as a means to differentiate generated text that is non-Pratchett-like, ensuring that our chatbot only generates Pratchett-like content.

 Autoencoders have been used in anomaly detection particularly in cases where anomalies are rare and difficult to label.
+We can consider using this as a means to differentiate generated text that is non-Pratchett-like, ensuring that our chatbot only generates Pratchett-like content.

 A type of neural network primarily used for unsupervised learning, the autoencoder consists of 2 parts, the encoder and the decoder.
 The encoder compresses the input data into a lower-dimensional latent representation (bottleneck), and the decoder reconstructs the original input from the latent representation.
 When the reconstruction error is high, the input is likely an anomaly, because the model detects that it is significantly different from its learnt representations.

 In **anomaly_detection.ipynb**, our simple autoencoder is trained on the text embeddings of the pdfs, and passed in test embeddings (non-Pratchett like text) to see if it was able to differentiate them.